Mean velocity profiles and total shear stress profiles in adverse-pressure-gradient turbulent boundary layers considering history effect: Result

 The results in Figure \ref{fig:m16n} are generally consistent with those in Figure \ref{fig:b1n}.
 As shown in Figure \ref{fig:m16n}(a)(c)(e)(g), the correction-step result $u^*$ maintains high accuracy across all locations, and its improvement over the estimation $\widetilde u^*$ and the original model is even more evident.
 In Figure \ref{fig:m16n}(b)(d)(f)(h), although the final result $\tau^*$ exhibits some numerical deviation, it still captures the overall trend of the LES data well.
-It is worth noting that flow field m16n is part of the validation set rather than the training set, so that all well-matched profiles indicate that our model exhibits strong accuracy and generalizability.
+It is worth noting that flow field m16n is part of the validation set rather than the training set, so that all well-matched profiles indicate that our model exhibits high accuracy and generalizability.

-Figure \ref{fig:m18n} still proposes almost the same results as Figure \ref{fig:b1n} and Figure \ref{fig:m16n}.
+Figure \ref{fig:m18n} still presents almost the same results as Figure \ref{fig:b1n} and Figure \ref{fig:m16n}.
 In Figure \ref{fig:m18n}(a)(c)(e)(g), the prediction of $u^*$ is still accurate at all locations, far better than $\widetilde u^*$ and the original model.
 In Figure \ref{fig:m18n}(b)(d)(f)(h), $\tau^*$ still captures the general shape and trend of the LES data, despite exhibiting non-negligible deviations in magnitude.
-In general, in flow m18n, the prediction deviates more from LES data compared to flow b1n or m16n.
+In general, for flow m18n, the prediction deviates more from LES data compared to flow b1n or m16n.
 This can be attributed partially to the stronger APG effect, which induces more significant local non-equilibrium effects, and requires higher order modifications.
 However, as a validation set, the observed error of $u^*$ in Figure \ref{fig:m18n}(e)(g) remains within an acceptable range.

 In Figure \ref{fig:m18n}(b)(d)(f)(h), the history effect terms $\tau_{e}^*$ and $\tau_{\gamma}^*$ still adjust $\tau^*$ in the correct direction, and especially, in Figure \ref{fig:m18n}(h) where $|\gamma|$ is considerably large, history effect plays a significantly vital role in the total shear stress profile.
 However, the current stress profile predictions still leave room for improvement.
 One possible reason for the overprediction in Figure \ref{fig:m18n}(b)(d) may be the relative low Reynolds number($Re_\tau=402,503$), which leads to incomplete turbulence development and, consequently, an overestimation of the Reynolds stress $\langle u'v'\rangle$.
-Anyway, consideration of higher-order history effects may be required.
+Another possible remedy may be the consideration of higher-order history effects, which will be further discussed in Section \ref{sec:Conclusion}.